 We spent a day exploring the winding lanes of the south west coast in search of pretty Kefalonia beaches.
 These are our top picks!

 Agios Thomas a tiny cove near Karavados, it has soft sand and an easy entry to the water.
-Two tavernas overlook the sea so it may well get busy with families in summer.
+Two tavernas overlook the sea so it may well get busy with families in high season.

 Trapezaki nearby has a chic white painted taverna and little stone harbour.
-We didn’t see it at its best because storms had taken away much of the sand.
+We didn’t see it at its best because storms the night before had disturbed the sand.
 But it’ll be back by Spring the taverna manager reassured us.

 Lourdas, a little further east is more developed with a long strip of beach alongside a road lined with restaurants.
 Importantly it’s a good place to hire boats to explore the coastline and find secluded coves for picnics and swims.